-A situation where peasants oppose a solution meant to solve their problems reflects existence of problems within the solution.
-Ssempebwa13 underlines the imperative of beginning by developing strategies before implementing land reforms.
+A situation where peasants oppose a solution to their problems reflects existence of problems within the solution.
+Ssempebwa12 underlines the imperative of beginning by developing strategies before implementing land reforms.
 He explains that land reforms imply changes in the status of the population which influence their effective participation in the economy, in the improvement of farm production and land use practices.
-In the same vein, de Janvry (1981) and Putzel J. (1990) demonstrate how the conservative approach cannot alter significantly the conditions of poverty, inequality and ecological destruction. de Janvry explains that land reforms from above victimise the peasants instead of benefiting them.
+In the same vein, de Janvry (1981) and Putzel (1990) demonstrate how the conservative approach cannot alter significantly the conditions of poverty, inequality and ecological destruction. de Janvry explains that land reforms from above victimise the peasants instead of benefiting them.
 The question is why the heavily populated areas were not touched.
-Why did colonialism not effect fundamental land reform in the whole country?
+Why did colonialism not effect a fundamental land reform in the whole country?

-In this paper, we begin by reviewing different cases that were recounted by the respondents.
-These cases took place in the respondents areas.
+This article begins by reviewing different cases that were recounted by the respondents.
+These cases took place in the respondents' areas.
 They range from boundary disputes to fraudulent land sales, land trespass and take-overs.
-We then review few litigations within the judicial domain.
+It then reviews few litigations within the judicial domain.
 This is based on court records.
-These cases revoive around land and the developments on it, property, crops and other rights.
-They bring out the clashes between societal interests and individual interests and the agressive nature of individualisation of public property for personal benefits-a reflection of the new forms of capital accumulation processes in the agrarian setting.
-In terms of periodisation, these cases range from 1960 to recently.
+These cases revolve around land and the developments on it, property, crops and other rights.
+They bring out the clashes between societal interests and individual interests and the aggressive nature of individualisation of public property for personal benefits - a reflection of the new forms of capital accumulation processes in the agrarian setting.
+In terms of periodisation, these cases range from 1960 to the late 1990s.
 The divergence in opinion of courts at different levels in their endeavours to redress this issue is examined to demonstrate how this has affected the status quo.
-The conclusions from these recurrent land struggles and the viciousness, vengeance and brutality that are expressed in the them expose the falsity of the notion by the World Bank and its scholarship that present customary tenuriality as static, too communal and non-private.
-They see it as antithetical to individual land ownership, precluding any from of privatisation of land.
+The conclusions from these recurrent land struggles and the viciousness, vengeance and brutality that are expressed in them expose the falsity of the notion by the World Bank and its scholarship that present customary tenuriality as static, too communal and nonprivate.
+They see it as antithetical to individual land ownership, precluding any form of privatisation of land.
 But as this paper will show, to equate customary land ownership with communal land ownership is to ignore the concrete reality obtaining in the agrarian setting.
 These issues are examined in details by scholars like Mamdani (1996).

-Once celebrated as a society of cheerful, hospitable, industrious and studious people, the land question, poverty, and the attendant problems have contributed greatly to Kigezi's transformation into a terrain rife with bitter land conflicts.
+While Kigezi was once celebrated as a society of cheerful, hospitable, industrious and studious people, the land question, poverty, and the attendant problems have contributed greatly to its transformation into a terrain rife with bitter land conflicts.
 It is estimated that it has the highest incidence of land struggles and homicides arising from land disputes in Uganda.
 We learnt from the field research that land disputes were common within and amongst families and individuals, groups, communities and organisations.
 It was interesting and shocking to find that most of the respondents or their households had got involved in land disputes at one time or another.
-While some of these disputes were resolved locally either through the intervention of kin, Abataka, the local chiefs and the area Local Councils (LCs), other cases went to LC Courts or area magistrate courts Those cases that failed to be resolved went on appeal to the Chief Magistrate's Court while some proceeded to the High Court.
-The oldest cited land dispute by the respondents occurred in 1954.
+While some of these disputes were resolved locally either through the intervention of kin, Abataka (Men elders)13, the local chiefs and the area Local Councils (LCs), other cases went to LC Courts or area magistrate courts.
+Those cases that could not be resolved were sent on appeal to the Chief Magistrate's Court, while some were taken further up to the High Court.
+The oldest land dispute cited by the respondents occurred in 1954.
 The narratives by the respondents together with the court records in the Chief Magistrate's Court of Kigezi at Kabale from 1960 to 1997 indicated a prevalence of land struggles in Kigezi and their ever-increasing character.